 Mr. Enriquez is of the opinion that the Mineral Reserve Estimate has been conducted in a manner consistent with industry best practices and that the data and information supporting the stated mineral reserves is sufficient for declaration of Proven and Probable classifications of reserves.
-The San Martin mine is a producing operation with over 17 years of continuous operation.
+The San Martin mine is a producing operation with over 27 years of continuous operation.
 Recent production data was used as a primary source of information to validate or derive, as necessary, the relevant modifying factors used to convert Mineral Resources into Mineral Reserves.
 The initial production decision was not based on a feasibility study of Mineral Reserves demonstrating economic viability.
 There is an increased uncertainty and economic and technical risks of failure associated with this production decision.
-The production schedule associated with this reserve estimate results in mining until December 2018 at an average production of approximately 850 tpd.
-The tailings storage facility is big enough to support the production of LOM without problem.
+The production schedule associated with this reserve estimate results in mining until September 2019 at an average production of LOM without problem.